JAC-CS-Game-Programming-F25/project-d-rogue/README.md

 15. Players should be able to augment their tank (twin, machine gun, flank guard and sniper) when reaching a certain XP threshold.
 16. When all enemies are defeated, the player should go to the next stage.
 17. Players should be able to win when The Mothership has been defeated.
+18. Players should be able to have critical hits, which plays an animation on enemy hit.

 ### 🤖 State Diagram